objEEdump/holidayhackchallenge/README.md

 [SuperGnome 04] is another case where we can log in with `admin` (couldn't with `stuart`), but cannot download any of the files (including `gnome.conf`) from [`/files`](http://52.192.152.132/files).

 But it looks like we could actually upload a file to that [`/files`](http://52.192.152.132/files) page, which differs from [SuperGnome 01] and [02][SuperGnome 02].
-We took a look at the source code from the [firmware](downloads/giyh-firmware-dump.bin), and it looks that functionality works like this:
+We took a look at the source code from the [firmware](downloads/giyh-firmware-dump.bin), and it looks like the functionality works like this:

 ``` js
 // FILES UPLOAD